howardisaacson/Introduction-to-Astronomy-Research-2018/Week3/NASAExoplanetArchiveTutorial.md

 ## For more practice
 - Download additional data of interest from the Archive, make scatter plots for these online and in Python.

+## Note to instructor
+The guided tutorial part of this lesson includes a screen share of the instructors web browser, while navigating the Exoplanet Archive page.
+The instructor should show how to modify columns, remove NaN values from the table, and show how to select from the many options in the NEA.